Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/sidecar-download)" -- --arch=aarch64

-After the command is executed, all required files are saved in the newly created dataflux-func-sidecar directory under the current directory.
+After the command is executed, all required files are saved in the newly created dataflux-func-sidecar directory in the current directory.

-• If you need to install Sidecar on a server without internet access, you can download the files locally first, then copy the entire directory to the target machine via a USB drive or scp tool.
+• If you need to install Sidecar on a server without internet access, you can download it locally first, and then copy the entire directory to the target machine using a USB drive or scp tool.

-• If you need to install Sidecar on a server with internet access, you can download the files directly on the server.
+• If you need to install Sidecar on a server with internet access, you can download it directly on the server.

-For systems where using shell commands is inconvenient, you can manually download the required resource files.
+For systems where shell commands are inconvenient, you can manually download the required resource files.

-If you need to manually download, here is the list of all files:
+If you need to manually download, here is the complete list of files:

 # Content File Name x86_64 Architecture aarch64 Architecture